MobilityData/gbfs/gbfs.md

 * Non-negative Integer - An integer greater than or equal to 0.
 * Object - A JSON element consisting of key-value pairs (fields).
 * String - Can only contain text.
 Strings MUST NOT contain any formatting codes (including HTML) other than newlines.
-* Time - Service time in the HH:MM:SS format for the time zone indicated in system_information.json (00:00:00 - 47:59:59).
+* Time - Service time in the HH:MM:SS format for the time zone indicated in `system_information.json` (00:00:00 - 47:59:59).
 Time can stretch up to one additional day in the future to accommodate situations where, for example, a system was open from 11:30pm - 11pm the next day (i.e. 23:30:00-47:00:00).
-* Timestamp - Timestamp fields MUST be represented as integers in POSIX time. (e.g., the number of seconds since January 1st 1970 00:00:00 UTC)
+* Timestamp - Timestamp fields MUST be represented as integers in POSIX time (e.g., the number of seconds since January 1st 1970 00:00:00 UTC).
 * Timezone - TZ timezone from the https://www.iana.org/time-zones.
 Timezone names never contain the space character but MAY contain an underscore.
 Refer to https://en.wikipedia.org/wiki/List_of_tz_zones for a list of valid values.
 Example: `Asia/Tokyo`, `America/Los_Angeles` or `Africa/Cairo`.
 * Country code - Country code following the [ISO 3166-1 alpha-2 notation](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
-* URI *(added in v1.1)* - A fully qualified URI that includes the scheme (e.g., `com.example.android://`), and any special characters in the URI MUST be correctly escaped.
+* URI *(added in v1.1)* - A fully qualified URI that includes the scheme (e.g., `com.example.android://`).
+Any special characters in the URI MUST be correctly escaped.
 See the following https://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URI values.
 Note that URIs MAY be URLs.
-* URL - A fully qualified URL that includes `http://` or `https://`, and any special characters in the URL MUST be correctly escaped.
+* URL - A fully qualified URL that includes `http://` or `https://`.
+Any special characters in the URL MUST be correctly escaped.
 See the following https://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URL values.
-* Phone number - Phone number in international formatting (specification [E.164](https://en.wikipedia.org/wiki/E.164)).
-In particular, the phone number MUST start with a "+".
-The characters after the "+" MUST be numbers and MUST NOT contain any hyphen, space or parenthesis.
-* Datetime - Combination of a date and a time following [ISO 8601 notation](https://www.iso.org/iso-8601-date-and-time-format.html).
-Attributes : [year](https://docs.python.org/3/library/datetime.html#datetime.datetime.year), [month](https://docs.python.org/3/library/datetime.html#datetime.datetime.month), [day](https://docs.python.org/3/library/datetime.html#datetime.datetime.day), [hour](https://docs.python.org/3/library/datetime.html#datetime.datetime.hour), [minute](https://docs.python.org/3/library/datetime.html#datetime.datetime.minute), [second](https://docs.python.org/3/library/datetime.html#datetime.datetime.second), and timezone.

 ### Extensions Outside of the Specification